AbsoluteVirtueXI/KingOfTheHill/README.md

 **THIS _.env_ file is critical because it stores your private key.
 DO NOT SHARE THIS FILE or NEVER LET SOMEONE READ IT.
 This file is exclude in _.gitignore_ so you can push your project without problem.**

-**You can now compile, deploy and run tests on all the KingOfTheHill contracts**
+**You can now compile, deploy and run tests on all KingOfTheHill contracts**

 ### compile all the contract